-- (a) All entries must be made via the Official Entry Form and all accompanying terms and conditions complied with. - (b) Teams are responsible for the behaviour of all members and crew. - (c) The series organiser has the right to refuse any boat considered unsuitable and /or which does not conform to the requirements of the rules.
+- (a) All entries must be made via the Official Entry Form and all accompanying terms and conditions complied with. - (b) Teams are responsible for the behavior of all members and crew. - (c) The series organiser has the right to refuse any boat considered unsuitable and /or which does not conform to the requirements of the rules.
 The reasons for refusal shall be submitted to the team in writing. - (d) No individual or team who have been expelled from UIM events, or who are currently under suspension by the series organiser or their own National Authority shall be permitted to officiate, serve as a race committee member, act in any capacity of assistance or participate as a boat owner or crew member in any racing event run by the series organiser.
-No boat belonging to that individual or team shall be allowed to compete, nor shall it be chartered or otherwise transferred except by final sale to render it eligible for a Stock series sanctioned race.
-The series organiser reserves the right to deny future membership and entry to anyone who has previously been expelled or suspended. - (e) Race entries are only accepted for the full series or designated World Championship event unless otherwise agreed with the series organiser in extenuating circumstances.
+No boat belonging to that individual or team shall be allowed to compete, nor shall it be chartered or otherwise transferred except by final sale to render it eligible for a V2 series sanctioned race.
+The series organiser reserves the right to deny future membership and entry to anyone who has previously been expelled or suspended. - (e) Race entries are only accepted for the full series or designated World/Continental Championship event unless otherwise agreed with the series organiser in extenuating circumstances.

-1306.
-RACE NUMBERS AND NUMBER DECALS
+1100.10 - RACE NUMBERS AND NUMBER DECALS

 Race numbers are allocated by the series organiser.
-Teams may express a preferred number, however, these cannot be guaranteed.
+Teams may express a preferred number; however, these cannot be guaranteed.
 Number decals should conform to the following requirements:

-- (a) Numbers should be black on a white background. - (b) The font to be used is Impact Italic. - (c) Numbers shall be a minimum of 300mm tall, on both sides of the hull, and on the deck (read correctly from the drivers position). - (d) The minimum stroke shall be 50mm.
-The two digits shall be separated by no less than 80mm and the white border shall be at least 50mm from the digits. - (e) Location - the deck number panel shall be placed immediately behind the series organiser reserved area on the deck.
+- (a) Numbers should be black on a white background.

+(b) The font to be used is Impact Italic.

+(c) Numbers shall be a minimum of 300mm tall, on both sides of the hull, and on the deck (read correctly from the driver's position).

+(d) The minimum stroke shall be 50mm.
+The two digits shall be separated by no less than 80mm and the white border shall be at least 50mm from the digits.

+(e) Location - the deck number panel shall be placed immediately behind the series organiser reserved area on the deck.
+The side number panels shall be placed on the front half of the boat.

-1307.
-VALID STARTERS
+1100.11 - VALID STARTERS